SysKitTeam/docs-point/docs/ai-in-syskit-point/ai-data-privacy-and-security.md

     * See *Is prompt and response data retained?* below and the [Syskit AI Terms](https://www.syskit.com/legal/ai-terms).

 * **Machine learning features involve no LLM.**
-  * Permission Anomaly Reports and Sensitivity Label Recommendations use statistical and machine learning analysis that runs entirely within Syskit Point, with no LLM involved.
+  * Sensitivity Label Recommendations use statistical and machine learning analysis that runs entirely within Syskit Point, with no LLM involved.
-  * They do not require the AI toggle and are governed by the same data handling as Syskit Point's standard reports.
+  * It does not require the AI toggle and is governed by the same data handling as Syskit Point's standard reports.

 ## AI features and Data Access